popcor255/dot-files/README.md

 - Tools: Cmder, Fvim, Visual Studio
 - Theme: Dracula
 - Install Script as Admin: windows-install.ps1
+- Uses current drive as root.
+You might need to change this depending on the system

 ## WIP: dot files for rhel